 If you’re tailgating, RV camping, or simply just veering up to a lake and popping the trunk of your car open, you simply can’t go wrong with Coleman’s Oversized Quad Chair With Cooler.
 It has all the extras and necessary add-ons to really help you relax out in the wilderness.
 One of the only cons, the fact that it lacks padding, can easily be remedied with a travel pillow.
 Its weight, and the fact that it’s not as portable as the rest shouldn’t really matter given the fact that you’re not exactly lugging it up a mountain.

-If you’re in the market for something foldable, easy to store, that you can pop out at your next BBQ and score some whoa points from your neighbors, then go out and buy Caravan’s Sports Infinity Zero Gravity Chair.
+If you’re in the market for something foldable, easy to store, that you can pop out at your next BBQ and score some whoa points from your neighbors, then go out and buy Caravan’s Sports Infinity Zero Gravity.
 It’s extremely chick and slick, a bit posh, easy to maneuver and use, and, over all, immensely comfortable.
-But, this is not a hiking or camping seat; this is an outdoors/patio chair.
+But, this is not a hiking or camping seat; this is an outdoors/patio seat.

-If you’re a bit bulky, or have a spare tire or two spare tires hanging off your belly, then by all means go out and fetch ALPS Mountaineering King Kong Chair.
-It’s one of the most durable chairs on the market and can actually support more than 700 lbs.
+If you’re a bit bulky, or have a spare tire or two spare tires hanging off your belly, then by all means go out and fetch ALPS Mountaineering King Kong.
+It’s one of the most durable options on the market and can actually support more than 700 lbs.